 A study of the structure, classification, properties, and reactions of hydrocarbons (both aliphatic and aromatic), organic halides and alcohols.
 The stereochemistry of organic compounds will also be studied.
-Lecture and lab-
+Lecture and laboratory.
+Prerequisite: CHEM 1502.

 2602 ORGANIC CHEMISTRY II

 A study of the structure, classification, properties, and reactions of oxygen- and nitrogen-containing organic compounds.
 The spectroscopic behavior of organic compounds will also be studied.
 Lecture and laboratory.
 Prerequisite: CHEM 2601.